r6915ee/codenames-and-such/src/extras/sparrow.md

 above.

 > Note: Some spritesheet generators may include the file extension in the
 > subtexture names.
-You may either need to configure the program to exlude the
+You may either need to configure the program to exclude the
 > file extension, or remove the file extension manually.